Webhooks in Schoox

 Why

 Attackers can impersonate webhook services by simply sending fake data to an endpoint.
-In order to prevent these attacks, the webhook service signs every webhook with a unique 256 signing secret.
-The signature can be used to verify that the message is produced by Schoox.
+In order to prevent these attacks, the webhook service signs every webhook with a unique 256-bit signing secret.
+The signature can be used to verify that the message was produced by Schoox.

 Attackers intercept a valid payload - signature and create a similar HTTP request.
 The payload will pass the verification process.
 In order to prevent these attacks, the webhook service includes a timestamp of the webhook attempt.
 The customer can specify a delay tolerance when verifying the webhook.

-Those are potential security holes for third-party applications integrating with webhook service.
-Therefore customers should consider implementing verification.
+Those are potential security holes for third-party applications integrating with the webhook service.
+Therefore, customers should consider implementing verification.

 Verifying